aphrc-dswb/dswb-open-science-capacity-wg/project-management/wg-meetings/20250123-oscb-wg-notes.md

 *(Getting to know each other and this Etherpad for collaborative notes)*

-**Name / Organisation / What has been one of your highlights as part of DSWB this year?**
+**Name / What has been one of your highlights as part of DSWB this year?**

    * Malvika / Seeing people in Ethiopia and GitHub organisation starting!
    * Precious/Teaching about GitHub, and 1:1 meetings.